Bad cocaine stories tend to go in one direction: down

 The term ‘cocaine comedown’ covers a range of possibilities

-Cocaine use tends to start at parties and social events.
+Cocaine use tends to start as a social past time.
+Perhaps for a lot of people it can stay like that.
 Cocaine is probably the number two recreational drug after cannabis.
 For some people it stays like that, for others cocaine takes over and the cocaine comedowns begin.

 One minute you feel that you are in control of your cocaine use.
 The next you’re not.
 And on the way you have spent a fortune, lied to and deceived yourself and all the people you love, and probably risked and maybe lost everything along the way.